 The mechanism of action

 Moxifloxacin is the 4th generation fluoroquinolone.
-Like other fluoroquinolones, it stops the duplication of bacterial DNA, as well as suppresses the production of recombinant DNA gyrase and topoisomerase IV necessary for recombination and repair.
+Like other fluoroquinolones, it stops the duplication of bacterial DNA, besides suppressing the production of DNA-gyrase and topoisomerase IV necessary for recombination and repair.

 Gram positive aerobic microorganisms:

 Ocular moxifloxacin is moderately absorbed.
 As a result of four-day triple administration of 2 eyes under stationary conditions, Cmax is 2.7 ng/ml, and AUC is 41.9 ng, respectively.
 These values were 1600- and 1200-fold lower than at the therapeutic (400 mg) dose of moxifloxacin administered orally.

 Use from 2 years of age.
 Intended for local use only.
 Those over the age of 65 are not allowed.
 Not intended for injection.
 The solution cannot be introduced subconjunctivally or directly into the anterior chamber of the eye.

 3 times a day, one drop in each eye.
 Usually, within 5 days, the lesion passes.
 The duration of the treatment depends on the degree of the lesion, the course, the clinical and bacteriological state of the infection.

 In pediatrics, it is used in the same doses and method.